IronCoreLabs/proa/README.md

 1. Watch its own Pod's spec and status.
 1. Wait until all containers (except its own) are ready.
 1. Start the main (wrapped) process and wait for it to exit.
-1. TODO Optionally serve a readiness HTTP endpoint to indicate when the main process is running.
 1. Perform some shutdown actions, hitting an HTTP endpoint on localhost or sending signals like `pkill` would.
 1. Wait for the sidecars to exit.